CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.WarnWhenAgentWillDieFromWorking/README.md

 #### Fixed

 - Nothing There
-  - No longer checks for Justice below Level 4 (does not actually kill the agent).
+  - No longer checks for Justice below Level 4 (doesn't kill the agent).
-  - Only checks for Fortitude below Level 4 if Nothing There is already disguised (before it would warn for Fortitude below Level 4 even if Nothing There was not disguised).
+  - Only checks for Fortitude below Level 4 if "Nothing There" is already disguised (before it would warn for Fortitude below Level 4 even if "Nothing There" was not disguised).
-  - No longer always warns when Nothing There is disguised (Nothing There only kills while disguised if Fortitude is below Level 4).
+  - No longer always warns when "Nothing There" is disguised ("Nothing There" only kills while disguised if Fortitude is below Level 4).

 ### [1.0.0] - 2023-02-09